elbee-cyber/old.elbee-cyber.github.io/_posts/2023-03-23-battelle-magical-goat.md

 <p align="center">
   <img src="/assets/2023-03-23/Screenshot_9.png" />
 </p>
 Manually reversing these functions would be significantly detremental to my mental health, so instead I'll use symbolic execution to find an execution path that leads to the flag print and what the file contents need to be in order for this path to execute.
-Angr is a symbolic execution engine for python that utilizes microsoft's Z3 solver and a simulation manager to manage execution states.
+Angr is a symbolic execution engine for python that utilizes microsoft's SMT z3 solver and a simulation manager to manage execution states.
 It is also capable of file system emulation.
-Using this feature will be simpler than alternative methods of symbol placement such as directly in memory.
+Using this feature will be simpler than alternative methods of symbol placement, such as directly injecting into memory.

 <a name="angr"></a>
 # Part 2: I'm Angry FS